YLu-1258/YLu-Blog/_posts/2022-10-03-AP-error_testing.md

 burger  $3.99
 fries  $1.99
 drink  $0.99
-Invalid Input
-Invalid Input
+Invalid Input Type, please try again
-You bought 1 burgers, 3 fries, and 2 drinks for a total of 11.940000000000001$
+You bought 2 burgers, 2 fries, and 2 drinks for a total of 13.94$
 </pre>
 </div>
 </div>